Chill Cawfee Shop Offers Perfect Set For Short Film ‘Guard My Heart’

 “It’s an incredible feeling making a movie here,” said Everison.
 “I’ve been in some movies that were made here before but there is no better feeling than making one of your own.”

-Everison would like to thank all cast and crew, including Judith Ricquel Harris, Amanda Jensen, Joshua Dupree, Alexia Rivera, Amanda Manez, Alvin C. Eberhardt, Prestin Caine, Axel Aponte, Walter Ashaad, Henry L. Hill, Jude Barthelemy, Misty Elliott, Haley Blair, Jim McDowell, Gordon Adams, Alexis Baca, Mal Delgado, Raymond Sostre, Christine Najera, Oscar Najera, Blake Drivas, Cheyne Miles, Marie Gilmore, Samantha Kasner, Jeff Turner, Michael Baker, Jose A. Roldan Jr., Steven C. Wilson, Kylee Nicole Peck, Joel Goldberg, Angelene Tzokas, Susan Chaves Anchia, Ashley Comstock and Jocelyn Alfonso.
+Everison would like to thank all cast and crew, including Judith Ricquel Harris, Amanda Jensen, Joshua Dupree, Alexia Rivera, Amanda Manez, Alvin C. Eberhardt, Prestin Caine, Axel Aponte, Walter Ashaad, Henry L. Hill, Jude Barthelemy, Misty Elliott, Haley Blair, Jim McDowell, Gordon Adams, Alexis Baca, Mal Delgado, Raymond Sostre, Christine Najera, Oscar Najera, Blake Drivas, Cheyne Miles, Marie Gilmore, Samantha Kasner, Jeff Turner, Michael Baker, Jose A. Roldan Jr., Steven C. Wilson, Kylee Nicole Peck, Joel Goldberg, Angelene Tzokas, Susan Chaves Anchia, Ashley Comstock, Jocelyn Alfonso and Andrew McGarr.

 Once the film is ready, it can be seen at the premiere at the Cinema 6 theater in Port Richey and will eventually be available on streaming platforms.
 For more information, you can email Everison at kareemeverison1@gmail.com.